Web Apps

 Privacy-first web apps and everyday utilities

-Encrypted file sharing, RSS discovery, news aggregation, IP tools, and time utilities - all built without tracking.
-Many are free and some need an account.
+Encrypted file sharing, RSS discovery, news aggregation, IP tools, and time utilities, all built without tracking.
+Many are free, and none ask for an account.

 Canvas Code Generator

-A free, browser-based generator for 12 professional animated HTML5 canvas effects - fireworks, particle networks, matrix rain, animated gradients, snow, neon trails, and more.
+A free, browser-based generator for 12 professional animated HTML5 canvas effects, fireworks, particle networks, matrix rain, animated gradients, snow, neon trails, and more.
 Tweak every parameter in real time, then export production-ready code in five formats: standalone HTML, plain JS, React component, embed snippet, or PNG snapshot.
+No signup, no watermark, no tracking, use the exported code anywhere under the MIT licence.

 • 12 effects, 10–24 working controls each